mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/cd_tutorials/canary-deployment/index.md

 Copy the `EXTERNAL-IP` field and open it in your browser; you should see your application's web page displayed.

-## Performing a canary deployment
+## Performing a Canary deployment

-Now that the  Canary  is configured, we are ready to trigger a canary deployment of our application.
+Now that the  Canary  is configured, we are ready to trigger a Canary deployment of our application.

-We trigger a new canary by modifying our `hello-world` Deployment.
+We trigger a new Canary by modifying our `hello-world` Deployment.
 We do so by following the normal Dispatch CI/CD workflow for the repository.

 Follow these steps: